Greek junta: Ioannidis coup and regime

 The uprising triggered a series of events that put an abrupt end to Papadopoulos' attempts at "liberalisation".

 Brigadier Dimitrios Ioannidis, a disgruntled junta hardliner and long-time protégé of Papadopoulos as head of the feared Military Police, used the uprising as a pretext to reestablish public order, and staged a counter-coup that overthrew Papadopoulos and Spyros Markezinis on 25 November.
 Military law was reinstated, and the new junta appointed General Phaedon Gizikis as president and economist Adamantios Androutsopoulos as prime minister, although Ioannidis remained the behind-the-scenes strongman.

 Ioannidis's heavy-handed and opportunistic intervention had the effect of destroying the myth that the junta was an idealistic group of army officers with exactly the same ideals who came to save Greece by using their collective wisdom.
 The main tenet of the junta ideology (and mythology) was gone and so was the collective.
 By default, he remained the only man at the top after toppling the other three principals of the junta.
 Characteristically, he cited ideological reasons for ousting the Papadopoulos faction, accusing them with straying from the principles of the Revolution, especially of being corrupt and misusing their privileges as army officers for financial gains.

 Papadopoulos and his junta always claimed that the 21 April 1967 "revolution" saved Greece from the old party system.
 Now Ioannidis was, in effect, claiming that his coup saved the revolution from the Papadopoulos faction.
 The dysfunction as well as the ideological fragmentation and fractionalisation of the junta was finally out in the open.
 Ioannidis, however, did not make these accusations personally as he always tried to avoid unnecessary publicity.
 The radio broadcasts, following the now familiar "coup in progress" scenario featuring martial music interspersed with military orders and curfew announcements, kept repeating that the army was taking back the reins of power in order to save the principles of the revolution and that the overthrow of the Papadopoulos-Markezinis government was supported by the army, navy and air force.

 At the same time they announced that the new coup was a "continuation of the revolution of 1967" and accused Papadopoulos with "straying from the ideals of the 1967 revolution" and "pushing the country towards parliamentary rule too quickly".

 Prior to seizing power, Ioannidis preferred to work in the background and he never held any formal office in the junta.
-He was now the de facto leader of a puppet regime composed by members some of whom were rounded up by Greek Military Police (ESA) soldiers in roving jeeps to serve and others that were simply chosen by mistake.
+He was now the de facto leader of a regime composed by members some of whom were rounded up by Greek Military Police (ESA) soldiers in roving jeeps to serve and others that were simply chosen by mistake.
 The Ioannidis method of forming a government dealt yet another blow to the rapidly diminishing credibility of the regime both at home and abroad.

 The new junta, despite its rather inauspicious origins, pursued an aggressive internal crackdown and an expansionist foreign policy.